 The British Broadcasting Company notes Super 16 a standard definition film format.
 Especially the show Scrubs has been shot on 16mm since the very beginning and is aired as 4:3 SD or as 16:9 HD.
 Although, according to a piece of news the BBC has announced that it will not be accepting 16mm as an original format for HD video transfer.

 Darren Aronofsky’s The Wrestler and Black Swan were shot on Super 16mm.
 Leaving Las Vegas, an Academy Award-winning film was shot on 16mm.

 The famous TV series, Buffy the Vampire Slayer was also shot in 16mm and for its later seasons, it switched to 35mm.
 The popular TV series Sex and the City shot its first two seasons on Super 16mm and later on 35mm.

-Aired in HD, all the three seasons of Veronica Mars happen to be shot on Super 16mm.
-Another notable film, The Spinal Tap and other following mockumentary films by Christopher Guest were shot in Super 16mm.
+Aired in HD, all three seasons of Veronica Mars happen to be shot on Super 16mm.
+Another notable film, The Spinal Tap, and other following mockumentary films by Christopher Guest were shot in Super 16mm.

 Stargate SG-1 shot its first three seasons in 16mm which included the season 3 finale as well as the effects shots before switching to 35mm in the later seasons.

 The Best Picture Academy Award Winner, The Hurt Locker was shot suing Fujifilm 16mm film stocks as well as Aaton Super 16mm.
 The cost savings that were made over the 35mm, enabled the production team to make use of multiple cameras for various shots and also exposing about 1,000,000 feet of film.